sjtower/super-lunk-world/room_ideas.md

 1. push TNT through waffles
 1. ~~float down and body lasers on opposite sides~~
 1. activate mine and then whip away
-1. whip UFO into wall to open
+1. ~~whip UFO into wall to open~~
-1. more bramble jumps to test cape dexterity
+1. ~~more bramble jumps to test cape dexterity~~
 1. enter door on FP, falling PB
+1. Throw mine into lava with body to excavate
+1. carry mine through laser traps / FF
+1. use FF as protection for mine, self
+1. throw mine at laser trap, refect off FF
+1. put back door at exit, could I force an easy Usahbti room w/ plasma cannon

 # Questions
 1. Does TNT on a FP survive a fall?
 PB?